noigamegun/GameWeb/CONTRIBUTING.md

 If you have an idea for a new feature, please submit a feature request using issues.
 Describe the feature and explain why it would be beneficial.

 ## Contact
-If you have any questions or need further assistance, feel free to contact us at [Game11454@proton.me](mailto:Game11454@proton.me).
+If you have any questions or need further assistance, feel free to contact us at [conduct@thapat.me](mailto:conduct@thapat.me).

 Happy contributing!